-Petty Tineo is a second year Ph.D. student in the Clinical Psychology program.
-She is interested in understanding ethnic and cultural differences in exposure to traumatic events, long-term mental health outcomes in the aftermath of trauma, suicide prevention, and improving access to mental health services.
+Amy So is a first year Ph.D. student in the Clinical Psychology program.
+She is interested in the identification, prevention, and treatment of adolescent depression; suicide prevention; and improving minority youth access to mental health services through digital health technology.